ymgan/super-doodle/README.md

 A series of demo using different data visualization for biodiversity data.

-## Visualizing time dimension with animation
+## Visualizing time dimension of occurrence records with animation

 This is a demo to produce a time lapse of threatened antarctic/subantarctic species using occurrence data from [OBIS](iobis.org) retrieved using their R package [robis](https://github.com/iobis/robis), [IUCN redlist](http://www.iucnredlist.org/) classification and [gganimate](https://github.com/dgrtwo/gganimate) library.